Although each Art and Design major at FIT has specific portfolio requirements, the following advice will help you prepare your portfolio.

 If you are a high school student, you may want to consider taking a class through our Precollege Programs.
 These courses are designed to help you develop a portfolio, let you experience what FIT is all about, and introduce you to the industries our majors support.

-If you have completed high school and seek instruction in developing your portfolio, you may take a general art class through FIT's Center for Continuing and Professional Studies.
+If you have completed high school and seek instruction in developing your portfolio, you may take a general art class through FIT's Center for Center for Continuing and Professional Studies.